PacificaCasull/fgo/NA-FGO2020-New-Gacha-SSR-SR-Servants-Rundown.md

 <td>Quick</td>
 <td>AoE Lancer</td>
 <td>Top tier double Skadi farming lancer</td>
-<td>Usage is equivalent to Parvati.
+<td>Usage is interchangeable with Parvati.
 Higher inherent refund than Parvati.
-Higher W2 output than Parvati but lower W3 output: this is because Parvati’s output is tied to her 1-turn attack buff - Valk has higher output than Parvati when that attack-buff is not activated.
+Higher W2 output than Parvati but lower W3 output.
+(Parvati’s W3 output is tied to her 1-turn attack buff; Valk has higher output than Parvati when that attack-buff is not activated.)
 In practice, this tradeoff simply dictates where you use your two Skadi’s def-downs to get equivalent output.
 With Valk, you use two def-downs on W3.
 With Parv, you use one def-down on W2 and one def-down on W3.</td>
 <td>Spookable</td>
 </tr>
 <tr>